vic-ma/howtodismantle.github.io/_posts/2025-03-25-SharePoint-Lists-in-Beast-Mode-Powered-by-Peakboard.md

 ## Conclusion

 With the new data sources, SharePoint lists can now be easily read and modified.
-With certain columns types we need to understand the internal principals and use them correctly.
+With certain columns types, we need to understand the internal principals and use them correctly.